zac7777/Entropy/Entropy/Classes/Beastmaster.md

 *Feed and Care:* 4 AP, your army gains 5 HP and 10 EP, this action immediately ends your turn and your army is stunned

-*Assimilate:* 6 AP, this requires spell focus, you become one creature with your army, taking one turn together, they will automatically follow your commands, you gain any bonuses from "Homogeny".
+*Assimilate:* 6 AP, this requires spell focus, you become one creature with your army, taking one turn together, they will automatically follow your commands, you gain any buffs from "Homogeny".
 This lasts for five turns or until you lose focus.

 #### Level 2: